Named

 transaction, Rho agreed to reinvest its substantial stake in the business to

 back the company’s next phase of dramatic growth.
+In 2017, Intralinks was purchased by Synchronos.

 |